marouaneaba/Docker-postgre/Readme.md

 # Create your first image using Java:

-create the DockerFile containt the command build the image Docker.
+Create the DockerFile containt the command build the image Docker.

 **Create a new Java project:**

-Create a new Java project:
 ```sh
 mvn archetype:generate -DgroupId=org.examples.java -DartifactId=helloworld -DinteractiveMode=false
 ```